occi-cad/occi-server/README.md

 Open CAD Components Interface (OCCI) brings parametric components to all by using script CAD engines like CadQuery and Archiyou.
 Script CAD is very suitable to deliver platform-independant 'open design' parametric CAD content and we hope that OCCI will contribute to that.

-The simplest way to try OCCI is with our [https://github.com/occi-cad/occi-freecad-plugin](FreeCAD plugin).
-You can find the [https://github.com/occi-cad/occi-cad-spec](OCCI design principles and spec here).
+The simplest way to try OCCI is with our [FreeCAD plugin](https://github.com/occi-cad/occi-freecad-plugin).
+You can find the [OCCI design principles and spec here](https://github.com/occi-cad/occi-cad-spec).

 # OCCI server